-New York PESH covers all public sector workplaces in the state, including: state, county, town, and village governments, as well as public authorities, school districts, and paid and volunteer fire departments.
+New York PESH covers all state and local government workplaces in the state, including: state, county, town, and village governments, as well as state and local government authorities, school districts, and paid and volunteer fire departments.
 OSHA maintains jurisdiction over all private sector workplaces; federal agencies; maritime employers (e.g., shipyards, marine terminals, and longshoring); military facilities; Indian sovereignty workplaces; and the United States Postal Service (USPS).

-New York PESH has adopted identically all OSHA standards applicable to public sector employment with the exception of the following:
+New York PESH has adopted identically all OSHA standards applicable to state and local government employment with the exception of the following:

-In addition, the Commissioner has the authority to develop alternative and/or state-initiated standards to protect the safety and health of public employees in New York in consultation with the Hazard Abatement Board.
+In addition, the Commissioner has the authority to develop alternative and/or state-initiated standards to protect the safety and health of state and local government workers in New York in consultation with the Hazard Abatement Board.
 The procedures for adoption of alternative standards contain criteria for consideration of expert technical advice and allow interested persons to request development of any standard and to participate in any hearing for the development or modification of standards.
 Examples of such state-initiated standards include:

 New York PESH utilizes its Field Operations Manual (FOM) which provides policy guidance for its enforcement program.
 The Enforcement Branch conducts unannounced mandatory inspections which results in a "Notice of Violation and Order to Comply" for hazards and/or violations of OSHA standards.
 Abatement periods to comply with the violations are established and verification of abatement is required.